AmnestyInternational/LCARS/README.md

 Install procedure
 -----------------

-Dashboard is an edited instance of [Dashing](http://shopify.github.io/dashing/)
+Viewscreen is an edited instance of [Dashing](http://shopify.github.io/dashing/)

 Install the gem from the command line.
 Make sure you have Ruby 1.9